 You want to help them, and that is the purpose of this list: Help identify those who may need help, and be a support to them as you direct them to that help.
 "Get help," is not a phrase used to hurt or belittle people, it is you, as a concerned person, showing that concern by talking people through their options and walking with them to show that you care.
 If you are not able to show that compassion, then tell someone about your concerns so that they can show compassion and help the person in question.

 If you use this list to threaten, stalk, harass, accuse, defame, or label someone as a sexual abuser or potential sexual abuser, you are in violation of the terms of this site and may be in violation of the laws in your area.

 Often, the biggest tool we have to preventing sexual abuse is our gut instinct.
 It is also worth paying extra attention to that instinct if our gut reaction is triggered in addition to these behaviors.
 The best course of action to take when we see multiple behaviors can depend on each situation, but generally, it may be helpful to have a series of conversations with the person who is displaying these behaviors so that you can better understand them and show your concern for the person involved.
-To learn how to have these conversations, visit How To Have A Conversation With A Potential Abuser.
+To learn how to have these conversations, visit How To Have A Conversation.